-The French Paradox and the Importance of Resveratrol
+The Benefits of Resveratrol

 For decades Americans have watched from afar as the French have gorged themselves on meats, cheeses, and other saturated fats.
 Saturated fats can have awful effects on the cardiovascular system, but the French generally have spectacular cardiovascular health.
 This has lead to what is now called “The French Paradox.”
 How can the French remain so heart healthy while continually consuming the foods we’ve all come to know as harmful to the cardiovascular system?
 Their cardiovascular health is believed to be based off of one important nutrient that many of the French consume on a daily basis: resveratrol.
 Resveratrol can be found in wine, which has cultural significance in France, and it offers spectacular cardiovascular and anti-aging benefits.